 Let our before and after gallery show you the expertise of Michigan’s plastic surgery specialists Dr. Pramit Malhotra and Dr. Tiffany Ballard.
 Place your trust in the skilled hands of our board-certified surgeons who understand that the difference is in the details.

-What Does a Hair Restoration Consultation Involve?
+What Does an Ann Arbor Hair Restoration Consultation Involve?

 Once you have determined that hair restoration is right for you, it’s time to come in and have a consultation with Dr. Pramit Malhotra, who will lead you in a thorough medical examination.